******* Mathematics at the Ness of Brodgar

 What I want to stress, over and again, is that carefully considered numbers and dimensions which hold definite ratios, are also facts, hard facts, and artifacts in their own right, they don’t change even in 5000 years in many, and at least in the most important, cases.

 The only one till this day, who was bothered about the mathematics of the stone circles was Alexander Thom, not an archaeologist, and now me, not an archaeologist either, whereas these are the most outstanding, sophisticated and abstract expressions of their culture.
-Still the exact number of stones in the major circles at Avebury and Brodgar is not known in 2014.
-It is not a priority for archaeologists, although excavating a stone circle for locations of stones only is not such a big (intrusive) thing since it can remain rather on the surface.
+Still the exact number of stones in the major circles at Avebury and Brodgar is not known in 2025.
+It is not a priority for archaeologists, although excavating a stone circle for locations of stones only is not such a big (intrusive) thing since it can remain rather on the surface with today’s technologies.

 How did they calculate

-I show conclusively this model of mathematics can be applied succesfully, that is, meaningfully and is not beyond Pythagoras in difficulty, although it is further reaching in content because it deals with circles as well.
+I show conclusively this model of mathematics can be applied successfully, that is, meaningfully and is not beyond ‘Pythagoras’ in difficulty, although it is further reaching in content because it deals with circles as well.

 A 14-year old can understand this math.
-But indeed it is not your ordinary math, but neither is ‘Megalithic culture’ your everyday exotic culture: it is the birth of science in the West.
+But indeed it is not your ordinary math, but neither is ‘Megalithic culture’ your everyday exotic culture: it is the birth of science in the West, most probably.

 The stones of Brodgar or the walls of Maes Howe don’t move, nor go away (at least let’s hope so), neither does the overwhelming circumstantial evidence, nor a verdict beyond reasonable doubt; new terms to archaeology perhaps, but well worth considering, in a situation where mathematical precision does not and cannot exist beyond what I present.